alb-car/dh-posts-resources/nifi-tutorial-gtfs/nifi-tutorial-gtfs.md

 You can add templates by dragging <img width="25" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-beginner-guide/images/button_add_template.png"> from the top bar to the square-patterned area.

-The template will include processors, queues and controller services, allowing you to replicate the flow almost instantly. **Sensitive values, such as passwords, are not saved in templates**, to avoid sharing them accidentally, so you will have to enter them again (in this tutorial's example, in the *DBCPConnectionPool*'s properties).
+The template will include processors, queues and controller services, allowing you to replicate the flow almost instantly. **Sensitive values, such as passwords, are not saved in templates**, so you will have to enter them again (in this tutorial's case, it's the password in the *DBCPConnectionPool*'s properties).

 ## Conclusions

-We learned how to build a simple flow to retrieve data from an address, route it, apply different kinds of modifications to it and store it into a database.
+We learned how to build a simple flow to retrieve data from an address, route it, apply different kinds of transformations to it and store it into a database.

 If you want to try and make the flow a little more complicate, you can try adding a separate branch, forking from *RouteOnAttribute*, for a different GTFS file, or you can try making branches for handling errors.

-We hope that this tutorial has given you the tools to start building your own NiFi flows!
+We hope this tutorial has given you the tools to start building your own NiFi flows!